Shakir Mohamed

 Technical Research

-Mohamed's technical work sits in probabilistic machine learning, deep generative models, variational methods, and the estimation machinery that lets large models learn from uncertainty.
+Mohamed's technical work sits in probabilistic machine learning, deep generative models, variational methods, and the estimation machinery that lets models learn from uncertainty.
 His coauthored 2014 paper Semi-Supervised Learning with Deep Generative Models helped show how deep generative models and approximate Bayesian inference could improve learning from small labeled datasets and large unlabeled datasets.

 His 2020 JMLR survey Monte Carlo Gradient Estimation in Machine Learning, coauthored with Mihaela Rosca, Michael Figurnov, and Andriy Mnih, organized pathwise, score-function, and measure-valued gradient estimators as core tools for modern learning systems.
 That work matters because gradients of expectations appear across supervised learning, unsupervised learning, reinforcement learning, probabilistic modeling, and simulation-heavy AI.